ADHD vs Autism vs PDA: A Teacher's GuideADHD vs Autism vs PDA: A Teacher's Guide to Overlapping Conditions - educational concept illustration

 Symptom Overlap Matrix

-Select two or three conditions below to compare overlapping symptoms across six classroom domains.
-Download the PDF comparison as evidence for your APDR cycle.
+Compare two or three conditions across six classroom areas.
+This will help you identify shared symptoms.
+Download the PDF to support your APDR cycle.

 How a SENCO Would Use This